 Let’s talk a little about his soiree.
 Don’t you just love the mystery and sinister spookiness of Halloween?
 Ravens, headstones, and even our ticking clock set the scene for this party.
 I invited a few of my friendly neighbors over to make the kits.
 I popped some popcorn and set out some candy to snack on while we got to catch up on everyone’s latest life induced mayhem.
-I also used the candy to make some Chocolate Candy Covered Apples and printed out the BOO it Forward cards to include in the buckets.
+I also used the candy to make some Chocolate Candy Covered Apples (recipe here).

 I definitely wanted to include a homemade treat and these Chocolate Candy Covered Apples were so easy to make!

 But the main event of the party was, of course, the BOO Bundles to give to our 4 new sets of neighbors.
+It’s just a nice welcome to the neighborhood.
 You don’t have to give them to neighbors though.
 I know friends, co-workers, and teachers would appreciate one of these.

 - Yellow and Orange Spray Paint